hathach/tinyusb/examples/readme.md

 ### Logger

 By default log message is printed via on-board UART which is slow and take lots of CPU time comparing to USB speed.
-If your board support on-board/external JLink debugger, it would be more efficient to use it with RTT protocol for logging.
+If your board support on-board/external JLink debugger, it would be more efficient to use it with [RTT protocol](https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/) for logging.
 To do that add option `LOGGER=rtt` to build command e.g

 ```
 $ make LOG=2 LOGGER=rtt BOARD=feather_nrf52840_express all
 ```

+The log can be retrieved by JLink RTT Viewer/Client/Logger software which is bundled with their JLink driver.

 ## Flash